thenstop/nixos-configuration/README.md

 ![Screenshot](screenshot.png)

 This is my configuration for NixOS.
-It works well for me and you can change anything you like for your own needs.
-Its free software so that is encouraged! :^)
+It works well for me but you can change anything you like for your own needs.

 ## Contents